UNRWA: Relationship with Hamas

-In April 2013, Palestinian journalist Hazem Balousha summed up years of tension between UNRWA and Hamas:

-Agency in Gaza faces increasing difficulty in carrying out its work, as the Hamas-led government claims some of its activities are not in line with the Strip's Islamic culture and values ...

-According to The Guardian, Hamas has in some cases threatened UN staff in Gaza; the former UNRWA chief in Gaza, John Ging, has survived two assassination attempts.

-Peter Hansen, UNRWA's former Commissioner-General (1996–2005), caused controversy in Canada in October 2004 when he said in an interview with CBC TV:
+In October 2004, UNRWA Commissioner-General Peter Hansen caused controversy in Canada when he said in an interview with CBC TV:

 Oh I am sure that there are Hamas members on the UNRWA payroll and I don't see that as a crime.
 Hamas as a political organization does not mean that every member is a militant and we do not do political vetting and exclude people from one persuasion as against another.

 We demand of our staff, whatever their political persuasion is, that they behave in accordance with UN standards and norms for neutrality.

 Hansen later specified that he had been referring not to active Hamas members, but to Hamas sympathizers within UNRWA.
 In a letter to the Agency's major donors, he said he was attempting to be honest because UNRWA has over 8,200 employees in the Gaza Strip.
-Given the 30% support of Hamas in Gaza at the time, and UNRWA's workforce of 11,000 Palestinians, at least some Hamas sympathizers were likely to be among UNRWA's employees.
+Given that opinion polls show 30% support of Hamas in Gaza at the time, and UNRWA's workforce of 11,000 Palestinians, at least some Hamas sympathizers were likely to be among UNRWA's employees.
 The important thing, he wrote, was that UNRWA's strict rules and regulations ensured that its staff remained impartial UN servants.
-However, he was retired from United Nations service against his will on 31 March 2005.
+Hansen was retired from United Nations service against his will on 31 March 2005 after the United States blocked his reappointment.